Ninebark (Physocarpus opulifolius) isn’t all that edible or medicinal, but it is a wonderful source of nectar and pollen for pollinators.

 This shrub is wildlife-approved and fast growing making it one of my favourite larger hedge plants, up there with the likes of alternate-leaved dogwood.
 It’s disease resistant, drought tolerant and handles pruning well to boot.
 And it’ll work for erosion control on banks.

 It’s a nectar and pollen powerhouse.
 Many butterflies and moths, bees and wasps, flies and other insects will delight in the clusters of white to pinkish ninebark flowers.
-Its gracefully drooping leafy branches will host caterpillars of the white spring moth (lomographa vestaliata), blinded sphinx moth (paonias excaecata) and more.
+Its gracefully drooping leafy branches will host caterpillars of the white spring moth (Lomographa vestaliata), blinded sphinx moth (Paonias excaecata) and more.
 Birds will enjoy the red fruits.

 Plants are readily available from native plant nurseries.
 Older plants can be divided in the early spring.
 And cuttings are easy to root.

-Ninebark is closely related to spiraea species and is a perfect native swap out for introduced or invasive spiraea.
+Ninebark is closely related to Spiraea species and is a perfect native swap out for introduced or invasive spiraea.

 WARNINGS